 Ensure a quality education

-Not only must you complete all of the coursework required by the Board, but that coursework should be taken in credible programs.
+Not only must you complete all of the coursework required by the state boards of accountancy, but that coursework should be taken in credible programs.
 That is, your accounting program must be appropriately accredited in order for your credits to count.
 Check to make sure that you are studying in a program accredited by one of the following agencies:

 - Association of Advanced Collegiate Schools of Business (AACSB)